byucs452s2019/Manifold/README.md

 Third party app developers may adopt a for-profit model, with their apps available for purchase.

 ## Legal
-Manifold includes a privacy policy, but has no end-user license agreement nor service level agreement.
+Manifold includes a privacy policy, but has no end-user license agreement (EULA) nor service level agreement (SLA).

 Since it is open source, others may clone or fork and establish their own policies and agreements.